Skip to main content

 Meet the IPO Board: CEO Adam Williams

-Posted by: , Posted on: - Categories: Innovation, IPO, Transformation
+Posted by: , Posted on: - Categories: Innovation, IPO, Meet the IPO Board, Transformation

 In December 2022, Adam Williams was announced as IPO’s new CEO.
 After 13 years at the IPO, he isn’t a totally unknown quantity, but we talked to Adam to find out more about his background, his IPO journey and his aspirations for IPO’s future.